 Even lying in a shaded area, your pup could still be at risk of heat exhaustion when the temperatures are very high.
 In these instances, it is best to bring them indoors to an area where cool air is circulating.

 Offer Cool Drinks

-Be aware that playful puppies may dump out the water bowl, leading to serious problems.
-To avoid this mishap, dig a bucket-sized hole in the ground and fit a watering pail inside.
+Be aware that playful puppies may tip over the water bowl.
+To avoid this mishap, dig a hole in the ground and fit a shallow watering pail inside.
 This way, your puppy can't tip it over.
 The surrounding soil also helps insulate the water, keeping it cooler for longer.

 Freeze a Treat

 Fill your puppy’s favorite rubber chew toy with soft food blended with chicken broth or water.
 Then, stick it in the freezer.
 Offer these “pupsicle” treats to help your dog stay cool.
 You can make cool treats for hot pups with yogurt concoctions and baby food, too.
-And, chilled treats also alleviate the puppy pains of teething and are great for mental enrichment and keeping your pup occupied.
+And, chilled treats also alleviate the pains of teething and are great for mental enrichment and keeping your pup occupied.